koenrane/KR-new-site/content/import/worrying-about-the-vase-whitelisting.md

 > I am not asserting that these assumptions necessarily hold.
 >
 > - The agent has some world model or set of observations which can be decomposed into a set of discrete objects.
+> 	- Furthermore, there is no need to identify objects on multiple levels (e.g., a forest, a tree in the forest, and that tree's bark need not all be identified concurrently).
+> 	- Not all objects need to be represented - what do we make of a 'field', or the 'sky', or 'the dark places between the stars visible to the naked eye'?
+Surely, these are not all _objects_.
 > - We have an ontology which reasonably describes (directly or indirectly) the vast majority of negative side effects.
+> 	- Indirect descriptions of negative outcomes means that even if an undesirable transition isn't immediately penalized, it generally results in a number of penalties.
+Think: pollution.
+> 	- Latent space whitelisting: the learned latent space encapsulates most of the relevant side effects.
+This is a slightly weaker assumption.
 > - Said ontology remains in place.

 # Problems